Yumi's Blog / How I think about privacy.

 How I define privacy.

-I define privacy as “set of options regarding data sharing.”
+I define privacy as a “set of options regarding data sharing.”
 Privacy is the right to have control over any information from you or about you.
-Information could be about your health data, conversation with friends and family,
+Information could be about your health data, conversation with friends and family, and more.

 Control is key

 The key to privacy, in my opinion, is having control.
-Like I mentioned when defining privacy, having control with information is crucial to have a privacy respectful life.
-The reason I advocate for privacy in this digital era is due to lack of control in apps and services we uses daily.
-From social media to entertainment, there seems to be a lack of control for what information is tracked, collected, surveilled, and sold about us.
-I am not against it, if services provide effortless options and procedures to let users allow or deny tracking.
+As I mentioned when defining privacy, having control over information is crucial to living a privacy-respectful life.
+The reason I advocate for privacy in this digital era is due to the lack of control in the apps and services we use daily.
+From social media to entertainment, there seems to be a lack of control over what information is tracked, collected, surveilled, and sold about us.
+I am not against it if services provide effortless options and procedures to let users allow or deny tracking.
 However, again, this seems to be missing in many major services available today.

 You are NOT a criminal for protecting privacy

-Some people, including myself from 10 years ago, thought that privacy is a weird concept that only applies to criminals to hide malicious activities.
+Some people, including myself from 10 years ago, thought that privacy is a weird concept that only applies to criminals hiding malicious activities.
 However, the truth I have learned since is that privacy is not for criminals, but for everyone who wants to live any life.
-I believe that privacy should not be violated for anyone independent of their race, religious status, gender, financial class, or anything else.
-Privacy is a fundamental human right that everyone has the right to have.
+I believe that privacy should not be violated for anyone, regardless of their race, religious status, gender, financial class, or anything else.
+Privacy is a fundamental human right that everyone has the right to possess.

 You are the product, if it’s free